tanner-johnson2718/MEME_OS_3/Hello_World/README.md

 * The view of the ELF the linker uses
 * Is a table composed of sections
 * Address is virt addr when exe is loaded, offset is where this section is located within ELF file
-* Table reserves certain parts of memory for various parts of a programs memory footprint.
+* Table reserves certains parts of memory to be used in various ways
+* Below we look at every section, what it does, and what its contents are in this program.

 | Section | Description | Value |
 | --- | --- | --- |